BQSKit/bqskit/docs/guides/usegpus.md

 wait_for_server_to_connect
 ```
-7. Starting the workrs, each seeing only a specific GPU.
+7. Starting the workers, each seeing only a specific GPU.
 ```bash
 echo "Starting $total_amount_of_workers workers on $amount_of_gpus gpus" for (( gpu_id=0; gpu_id<$amount_of_gpus; gpu_id++ ))